Wine and Food Retreat in Sicily, Italy

 day 3: catania & syracuse

-We’ll make our way to Syracuse on southeastern coast of Sicily with a stop in Catania to explore its historic architecture and bold food scene.
+We’ll make our way to Syracuse on the southeastern coast of Sicily with a stop in Catania to explore its historic architecture and bold food scene.

 Morning